 Flash Type: No glow IR

-Day picture quality is really solid and in line with other Spec Ops models from the past.
+Day picture quality is really solid and in line with other Spec Ops game trail camera models from the past.
 The pictures have good color and clarity and stop motion fairly well.
 Night pictures are a little darker than the red glow Recon Force model, which is exactly what you should expect.
 In general, night pictures have decent flash range but are a bit blurry.

 Video quality is exceptionally strong and should be one of the reasons you purchase this camera.
 The Edge series are one of, if not our top, video trail cameras right now.
 1920x1080 at 60 frames per second result in clear, realistic videos.